Thai police hunker down as protests rage

 "The most important thing is the command chain.
 Our orders are clearer and they are filtering down to police in the front lines," he said.
 "We believe things will calm down in a day or two."

-The police have even earned the grudging respect of Mocha Vimuktananda, a 65-year-old retired navy officer protesting near government buildings on Tuesday, who labelled the police "outlaws" for defending Yingluck.
+The police have even earned the grudging respect of Mocha Vimuktananda, a 65-year-old retired navy officer protesting near government buildings on Tuesday, who labeled the police "outlaws" for defending Yingluck.

 "It's very different.
 Before they used harmful tactics," he said.